Netrounds to Provide Automated Active Assurance for Rakuten Mobile's Telco Cloud

 - Deliver a perfect handover experience by measuring inter-data-center performance.

-"We are pleased to leverage Netrounds' technology to help us automate the service assurance process in which guarantees our customers' quality of experience," said Tareq Amin, Chief Technology Officer, Rakuten Mobile.
+"We are pleased to leverage Netrounds' technology to help us automate guarantee quality of experience," said Tareq Amin, Chief Technology Officer, Rakuten Mobile.

 About Netrounds